sara-nl/singularity-course/README.md

 9.20 - 10.00   -  Hands on: Interacting with [Docker](https://github.com/maithili-k/singularity-course/blob/master/run-docker.md) containers on your laptop

-10:00 - 10.20  -  Hands on: Singularity installation on your laptop
+10:00 - 10.20  -  Hands on: Singularity [installation](https://github.com/maithili-k/singularity-course/blob/master/singularity_install.md) containers on your laptop on your laptop

 10.20 - 10.30  - Break